CGI-FR/PIMO/README.md

     mask:
       randomChoiceInUri: "pimo://nameFR"
   - selector:
+      jsonpath: "@type" # this is the name of parent tag's attribute that will be masked
+    mask:
+        randomChoice:
+         - "classic"
+         - "saving"
+         - "securitie"
+  - selector:
       jsonpath: "account_number" # this is the name of tag that will be masked
     masks:
       - incremental: